 Here is what you should have after cutting:

-3. Arrange your squares in sandwiches: flannel on top and bottom (right sides out) with a square of batting centered in the middle.4.
-Attach your walking foot to your machine.
+4. Attach your walking foot to your machine.
 The walking foot keeps the fabric from bunching and puckering by helping it feed through the machine better.
 If you don't have one, sew slowly and you may need to help the fabric through by gently pulling on the back of the fabric as you sew.
 Walking feet can be purchased at sewing supply stores for around $20.

 Thread your machine using contrasting thread.
 For example, I used orange to stitch onto the blue fabric, blue thread for the green fabric, and green thread for the orange fabric.
 Confused yet?